 Day 1: Kyoto to Takayama – By Train

-It was rainy in the evening, and we've decided to leave the bike stored in the hotel, and went for a short visit to the lovely city of Takayama.
-Later in the evening we spend a quite evening in the Takayama Kanko Hotel's Onsen.
+It was rainy in the evening, and we decided to leave the bike stored in the hotel and went for a short visit to the lovely city of Takayama.
+Later in the evening, we spend a quiet evening in the Takayama Kanko Hotel's Onsen.

 Day 2: Takayama to Gero Onsen – A Warm-up Day

-The rain was over, and finally we were ready for our bicycle trip in Japan.
+The rain was over, and finally, we were ready for our bicycle trip to Japan.

 The first riding day was the right time to get used to our new bikes and to riding on the left side of the road.
-During our trip we've tried to avoid the main roads and to use side roads.
+During our trip, we tried to avoid the main roads and to use side roads.
 Although our bikes were equipped with road tires, there were times when we rode on unpaved surfaces.

 Route 41 is famous for its spectacular scenery.
 Luckily, there is a long and quite wide sideway designed for bicycles (not marked, though) that we could use.
-On some parts of the road the sideway appears on the right side of the road, and sometimes it discontinues and continue on the opposite side.
+On some parts of the road, the sideway appears on the right side of the road, and sometimes it discontinues and continues on the opposite side.